The Perfect Homemade Caramel Sauce

 We’re all about simplicity here at Foodie Lassie and I want to make sure everyone knows how to make any and all of my recipes, without fail or error, every single time.
 So allow me to tell you just how to get the perfect homemade caramel sauce with no prior experience at all.

-What’s The Trick For Perfect Caramel Sauce Every Time?
+The Trick For Perfect Caramel Sauce Every Time

 Honestly, you only need three ingredients for a perfect caramel sauce.
 Ingredients such as salt, extracts and essences are your choice to add for flavoring.
 But the base recipe needs nothing more then sugar, butter, and cream.